Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits: Framework for Exploring Families of tiots

 \subsubsection{\texorpdfstring{\acrshort{pvt}}{} (Specific to the \texorpdfstring{$\t-\tof$}{} Domain)}

-Families generated by enforcing the temporal domain optimality constraints do not necessarily satisfy the necessary conditions from the \acrshort{pvt}; as such, each \acrshort{tiot} is evaluated for the \acrshort{pvt} conditions.
-For a given transfer, the primer vector is reconstructed by solving a two-point boundary value problem, ensuring alignment of the primer vector with the impulsive velocity changes at both burn locations, i.e., $\primer_{j} = \dv{j}/\norm{\dv{j}}$ for $j=1,2$.
+Families generated by enforcing the temporal domain optimality constraints do not necessarily satisfy the necessary conditions from the \acrshort{pvt}; as such, each \acrshort{tiot} is evaluated for the \acrshort{pvt} conditions. \taken{The identified two-impulse solutions are locally optimal within the class of two-impulse transfers, as enforced by the stationary conditions, whereas the \acrshort{pvt} conditions provide a separate, stronger test of optimality over all impulsive trajectories.} For a given transfer, the primer vector is reconstructed by solving a two-point boundary value problem, ensuring alignment of the primer vector with the impulsive velocity changes at both burn locations, i.e., $\primer_{j} = \dv{j}/\norm{\dv{j}}$ for $j=1,2$.
 The resulting primer vector history is then checked against the remaining PVT conditions.
 Under the assumption of two impulsive burns and smooth dynamics, the key requirement is that the magnitude of the primer vector remains strictly less than unity along the interior of the transfer arc.
 Violation of this condition implies that an additional intermediate burn is required for local optimality.
-Figure \ref{fig:porkchop_seeds_family_combine_3d_pvt} displays the families colored according to both their Hessian classification and \acrshort{pvt} satisfaction.
-Family members that do not satisfy the \acrshort{pvt} requirements are plotted in gray.
-Family members that satisfy the \acrshort{pvt} criteria are colored with the scheme following Table \ref{table:colormap}.
-Note, as \acrshort{pvt} supplies necessary conditions, it is possible that local maxima and saddle solutions (red and green in Fig. \ref{fig:porkchop_seeds_family_combine_3d_pvt}, respectively) also satisfy the \acrshort{pvt} criteria.